tlin23/METPOLE_AI/DESIGN.md

 - **Unauthorized access**:

   - If unauthenticated: redirect to Google login.
-  - If authenticated but not admin (if strict mode): display “Access Denied”.
+  - If authenticated but not admin (if strict mode): display "Access Denied".

 - **Server errors (e.g., db locked, connection lost)**: Standard sqlite-web error page, with clear message for the admin.
 - **Over-limit queries**: If more than 500 rows requested, results should be truncated and a notice shown (sqlite-web default).